-During FY2014, the Authority purchased in lieu of redemption approximately \$3.5M in outstanding auction rate bonds with cash on hand resulting in a current year gain on the retirement of debt totaling approximately \$489K.
+During FY2015, the Authority purchased in lieu of redemption approximately \$1.2M in outstanding auction rate bonds with cash on hand resulting in a current year gain on the retirement of debt totaling approximately \$130K.

-In FY2013, the Authority purchased in lieu of redemption approximately \$223M in outstanding auction rate bonds.
-These purchases resulted in a net gain on the retirement of the debt totaling \$23M, of which \$9M was deferred and will be recognized over the life of the new debt in accordance with GASB 23.
+In FY2014, the Authority purchased in lieu of redemption approximately \$3.5M in outstanding auction rate bonds with cash on hand resulting in a gain on the retirement of debt totaling approximately \$489K.